Amateur Radio Is On

 • Room Server: This image adds persistent storage for messages, acting as a sort of message board or mailbox that nodes can leave and retrieve messages from.
 It’s ideal for scenarios where users may be out of range but still need to communicate asynchronously.
 Think of it as a digital dead-drop that retains messages until they’re picked up.

 This trio of roles makes it easy to tailor your MeshCore deployment to your specific needs—whether you’re building a community-wide network, covering a public event, or experimenting with messaging workflows.
+Repeaters are key to a reliable MeshCore grid and everyone is encouraged to install a repeater at their home.

 Use Cases for MeshCore